ellimckinley/social-network-api/README.md

 [🔗 Click here to watch the walkthrough demo](https://your-video-link.com)

 > Demonstrates all technical acceptance criteria including CRUD routes, reaction/friend functionality, and proper use of Mongoose methods.

 ---

+## 📄 License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+---